plone/plone.app.contenttypes/README.rst

 Dependencies
 ------------

-* ``plone.app.dexterity>=2.0.7``.
+* ``plone.app.dexterity >= 2.0.7``.
 Dexterity is shipped with Plone 4.3.x.
-Version pins for Dexterity are included in Plone 4.2.x.
+Version pinns for Dexterity are included in Plone 4.2.x.
 For Plone 4.1.x you need to pin the correct version for Dexterity in your buildout.
 See `Installing Dexterity on older versions of Plone <http://developer.plone.org/reference_manuals/external/plone.app.dexterity/install.html#installing-dexterity-on-older-versions-of-plone>`_.

-* ``plone.dexterity>=2.2.1``.
-Olders version of plone.dexterity break the rss-views in Plone because since version 1.1b1 plone.app.contenttypes uses behaviors for the richtext-fields.
+* ``plone.dexterity >= 2.2.1``.
+Olders version of plone.dexterity break the rss-views because plone.app.contenttypes uses behaviors for the richtext-fields.

-* ``plone.app.event>=1.1b1``.
+* ``plone.app.event >= 1.1b1``.
 This provides the behaviors used for the event-type.

 * ``plone.app.portlets >= 2.5a1``.
 In older version the event-portlet will not work with the new event-type.